bitnami/charts/bitnami/dremio/README.md

 -`executor.common.dremioConf.configOverrides`: non-sensitive settings to be applied to *Dremio executor nodes*.
 -`executor.common.dremioConf.secretConfigOverrides`: sensitive settings to be applied to *Dremio executor nodes*.

-Using these values, the chart will generate ConfigMaps (with the non-sensitive settings) and Secrets (with the sensitive settings) for each Dremio component.
+Using these parameters, the chart will generate ConfigMaps (with the non-sensitive settings) and Secrets (with the sensitive settings) for each Dremio component.
 Afterwards, an init-container will merge the information from the ConfigMap and the Secret generating the final `dremio.conf` file which gets mounted in `/opt/bitnami/dremio/conf`.

-> NOTE: The settings in the values above must be inserted in YAML format, which will get translated into HOCON-compatible flattened YAML.
+> NOTE: The settings in the parameters above must be inserted in YAML format, which will get translated into HOCON-compatible flattened YAML.

 In the example below we override the upload path for all Dremio nodes and increase the token expiration time in master-coordinator nodes: